-Under the terms of the Tally Agreement, when the Lock-Up Period expires the Company has three possible options: (1) increase its ownership in Tally through a USD\$1,000,000 investment; (2) provide Tally with a USD\$1,000,000 loan; or (3) do nothing and forfeit certain securities.
+Under the terms of the Tally Agreement, when the Lock-Up Period expired the Company had three possible options: (1) increase its ownership in Tally through a USD\$1,000,000 investment; (2) provide Tally with a USD\$1,000,000 loan; or (3) do nothing and forfeit certain securities.
 These scenarios were contemplated to provide both the Company and Tally flexibility upon the one-year anniversary of the Tally Agreement when the Lock-Up Period ends.